-Chapter 20.
+Chapter 24.
 Database Population Tools Command Line Tools

-These commands read XML files which come as part of the distribution and use the contents of those files to populate some of the database tables with some sensible initial values.
+The task of the database population tool, wacspop is to read the XML files which come as part of the distribution and use the contents of those files to populate some of the database tables with some sensible initial values.
+At present it will create any new records that have not been previously seen but will not update existing records in any way.